duggabe/gr-morse-code-gen/README.md

 ### Command line operation

-If you don't need to change the speed, you can start the program as follows:
+If you don't need to change the speed (the original speed is 12 wpm), you can start the program as follows:

 1. Open a terminal window.
 2. Go to the gr-morse-code-gen folder.